IgniteUI/igniteui-documentation/topics/02_Controls/igZoombar/01_Adding_igZoombar.md

                 <blockquote>**Note:**
                     There is no need to define placeholders in the HTML page.
-They will be created automatically by the Infragistics ASP.NET MVC wrapper
+They will be created automatically by the %%ProductNameMVC%%.
                 </blockquote>
             </td>
         </tr>